Need fresh thinking?

 If you operate a company with many locations, you’d be smart not to allow them to create and host their own websites.
 Consumers won’t know which represents your company correctly.
 A single website helps prevent brand dilution and makes sure search engines won’t ding you for duplicate language.

 Consumers need a reason to visit your website.
 Along with your business hours and address, customers are looking for additional information.
 They want to know what you do and how you do it.
-They need reasons to patronize you and have confidence in your products and services.
+They need reasons to patronize you and have confidence in your retail products and services.
 More and more, consumers expect to find useful articles that present you as an authority in your industry.
 And if they visit more than once, they want to discover something new.
 If consumers are impressed and have confidence in what they see on your website, there’s a good chance they’ll patronize you and tell their friends.

 If your business is a fitness club, your content should work to establish you as an expert in exercise machines, cardio workouts and strength training.
 Provide tips on how to track your exercise with wearables.
 Present reviews of the latest in fitness apparel.
 Help your customers learn how to modify their fitness regimens as the seasons change.